Sorel Tofino II women's boots review

 Sorel is a big name in hiking shoes and boots, and they’ve earned it.
 They’re known industry-wide for their high quality products.
 The Sorel Tofino II is one of their most popular insulated winter hiking boots.
-I’ve owned the Tofino II for over a year and worn it through 1.5 Midwest winters and counting, so I finally feel qualified (and excited!) to write a full Sorel Tofino II review for you all.
+I’ve owned the Tofino II for years, wearing it through multiple North Dakota and now Colorado winters, so I feel qualified (and excited!) to write a full Sorel Tofino II review for the boots that have gotten me through so many winters.

 So, I am a devotee to a few select shoe brands, and this boot singlehandedly secured Sorel’s place on that list.
-I’ve known about Sorel’s awesome reputation for years; I only wish I’d bought the Tofino II sooner.
+I’ve known about Sorel’s reputation for years, working in the outdoor industry; I only wish I’d bought the Tofino II sooner.
 As of writing this, I can’t imagine ever straying from these winter boots for my winter hiking and outdoor activity needs.
+My current pair is showing signs of wear after nearly a decade, so I’m excited to get a new one soon (though deciding on a color will be a challenge).

 In this Sorel Tofino II review, I’ll talk about what the boots are intended for—and what they’re not!

-The bottom line: yes, you should probably buy these boots.
+The TLDR bottom line: yes, you should probably buy these boots.

 But before you do, read on to learn more about why I find them so useful, the type of trips and hikes I’ve worn them on, and more!